-Capital Advisers acquired Sun Vista Co., Ltd, a hotel operating company from an unrelated third party.
+· Capital Advisers acquired Sun Vista Co., Ltd, a hotel operating company from an unrelated third party.
 This is the beginning of the Group's venture into hotel operating business.

-• Capital Advisers issued new shares to third parties.
-Our equity interest in Capital Advisers was reduced to 44.8%.
+Launched container vessel fund which focus on investment of container vessels.

-Capital Advisers Co., Ltd. ("Capital Advisers") was established as a wholly owned subsidiary of the Company in Japan for property investment and management.
+- Capital Advisers issued new shares to third parties.
+Our equity interest in Capital Advisers was reduced to 44.8%. - Capital Advisers Co., Ltd. ("Capital Advisers") was established as a wholly owned subsidiary of the Company in Japan for property investment and management. - · Expanded into investment in alternative assets, including distressed assets. - Uni-Asia Finance Corporation ("Uni-Asia") was incorporated in the Cayman Islands with business presence in Hong Kong and Singapore.

-Uni-Asia Finance Corporation ("Uni-Asia") was incorporated in the Cayman Islands with business presence in Hong Kong and Singapore.
+UNI-ASIA BUSINESS

-UNI-ASI BUSINESS
+PROPERTY

-SHIPPING / PROPERTY / HOTEL
+HOTEL